nhrrob/nhrrob-options-table-manager/readme.txt

 == Frequently Asked Questions ==

 = Does it require any other plugin? =
 No. It works as a standalone plugin.

-= Is NHR Options Table Manager compatible with all WordPress themes and plugins? = Yes, NHR Options Table Manager is designed to be compatible with most WordPress themes and plugins.
-The plugin uses lightweight and non-intrusive methods to remove notices, minimizing the risk of conflicts with other plugins or themes.

 = Will using NHR Options Table Manager impact my website's performance? = No. But it helps you to make decisions on how to reduce the db size and make your site faster!

+= Can I edit, delete, and add options easily? = Absolutely!
+NHR Options Table Manager allows you to effortlessly edit, delete, and add options directly from your WordPress dashboard.

+= How about analytics on options table? =
+Yes, it shows analytics based on prefix count.
+This way, you can determine which prefixes are mostly used.

+= Can I search without loading the page? =
+Yes, indeed!
+Using the datatable feature, the search functionality in NHR Options Table Manager is live, allowing you to search without any need for page reloading.

 == Screenshots ==

 1. DataTable view of the wp_options table
 2. Analytics on plugin usage by prefixes
+3. Plugin features at a glance

 == Changelog ==